Married in Community in St. Lucia: Yours, Mine or Ours?

 It is not the case that everything which comes to be owned during a marriage belongs to both spouses.
 What’s mine may be yours and vice versa as in the case of community property, but what’s mine may be solely mine as in the case of separate property.
 The distinction between community and separate property is significant in relation to inheritance, divorce and transactions.

-Prepared by Sardia Cenac Prospere, Partner and Nina Roheman, Associate.
+Prepared by Sardia Cenac Prospere, Partner and Nina Roheman, former Associate.

 FLOISSAC, DUBOULAY & THOMAS provides this information for educational purposes only.
 It should not be construed or relied on as legal advice or to create a lawyer-client relationship.
 This guidance note is not intended to be, and should not be construed as, legal advice for any particular situation and you should not act upon this information without seeking advice from a lawyer.
 If you have any questions, please feel free to contact us at info@fdt.law.